ALL YOU NEED TO KNOW ABOUT YOUR TENANCY

 As long as you don’t have rent arrears and your home is suitable for the people you wish to exchange with, we will normally agree to a mutual exchange.

-Inquilab is a member of the HomeSwapper lettings scheme that allows you to advertise your home online.
+Inquilab is a member of the HomeSwapper lettings scheme which allows you to advertise your home online.
 You can register with HomeSwapper at www.homeswapper.co.uk

-If you feel your home is too small or too large for you, you can contact us to discuss a transfer.
-We’ll send a form for you to fill in and send back to us with various documents.
+Circumstances change, families grow, and children grow up and leave home.
+If you feel your home is too small or too large for you, please contact us to discuss a transfer.

 Locata : http://www.locata.org.uk/Login.aspx

 You can end your tenancy with us at any time.
-You just need to give us at least four weeks written notice.
+We require at least four weeks written notice and you can use our template letter.
 We will then send you a form which you need to complete and return to us to start the moving out process.